Posted by Todd Smith

 2. They must be specific—You must know exactly what you want.
 Your goals cannot be vague or ambiguous.
 For example, if you want to lose weight, you would not set a goal to simply lose weight.
-Instead your goal must be specific; such as I want to lose 30 pounds.
+Instead, your goal must be specific, such as I want to lose 30 pounds.

 3. They must have deadlines—What is the date or deadline for when you want to have achieved your objective?
-If you do not establish a date to achieve your goal, you won’t feel any urgency, you won’t be motivated and you won’t be able to draft an action plan to achieve it.
+If you do not establish a date to achieve your goal, you won’t feel any urgency, you won’t be motivated, and you won’t be able to draft an action plan to achieve it.

 4. They must be measurable—Whatever it is you want to achieve must be something you can measure.
-If you cannot measure your goal, how will you know if you are making any progress towards its achievement?
+If you cannot measure your goal, how will you know if you are making any progress toward its achievement?

 5. They must be realistic—Goals should make you stretch and push yourself, but they shouldn’t be so high that you set yourself up for failure.
 Once you achieve a goal, your confidence will grow and your desire to set and achieve new goals will follow.

 6. They must be in writing—Goals are not dreams in the back of your mind that someday you hope to accomplish.
-Instead goals are definitive objectives that must be written down and reviewed on a periodic basis.
+Instead, goals are definitive objectives that must be written down and reviewed on a periodic basis.